-Across our 44 acres and various outlets and departments, our San Diego eco-friendly hotel is dedicated to sustainable practices that allow us to uphold our commitment to conservation, and still deliver our promise of providing guests with superior service and environmentally conscious hotel accommodations.
+Across our 44 acres and various outlets and departments, our San Diego eco-friendly resort is dedicated to sustainable practices that allow us to uphold our commitment to conservation, and still deliver our promise of providing guests with superior service and environmentally conscious hotel accommodations.

 Top green hotel practices implemented as part of the Destination Hotels & Resorts Destination Earth program include: